python-discord/code-jam-4/JUDGEINFO.md

 * Be absolutely normal

 Which one will happen?
 The computer will decide... you have no control.
-Not only that, but the larger the image, the longer it'll take to load, ensuring that any haste is completely obliterated.
+Not only that but the larger the image, the longer it'll take to load, ensuring that any haste is completely obliterated.
 Also, in massive folders, it doesn't scroll so good luck finding that one file at the bottom!